FlashArray Array Manager Overview

 FlashArray Array Manager Credentials

 The FlashArray array managers require credentials for both the source and target arrays.
 For all source (local) FlashArrays listed in a given array manager, there can only be one set of credentials so they must be valid for all specified source (local) FlashArrays.
 For all target (peer) FlashArrays listed in a given array manager, there can only be one set of credentials so they must be valid for all specified target (peer) FlashArrays.
+These credentials will be used in SRM during later parts of this guide.

 To create a local user, login to the FlashArray and click Settings > Users > Create User: